Correcting the misconceptions that our culture has about how to go about achieving better oral health is vital.

 - have enough minerals in our diet.

-- Steer clear of too many acidic meals.
+- Steer clear of too many acidic foods.

 - Steer clear of sugar in all its forms.

-Let’s examine the inner workings of how nutrition affects dental health in this post.
+Let’s examine the inner workings of how diet affects oral health in this article.

-This first article will examine the work of Dr. Ralph Steinman in order to provide context for the role that nutrition plays in supporting or compromising our dental health.
+This first article will examine the work of Dr. Ralph Steinman in order to provide context for the role that diet plays in supporting or compromising our oral health.

 In the 1970s, Dr. Steinman, a dental researcher, conducted a thorough investigation to identify the root cause of tooth decay.
-His study was presented in the remarkable book Dentinal Fluid Transport.
+His work was published in the remarkable book Dentinal Fluid Transport.
 To find out what causes tooth decay, he experimented on lab rats for tens of thousands of times.
 You may be surprised by what he discovered.

 Dentinal fluid flow: what is it?
 (And what effect does it have on my dental health?)

-Dr. Steinman found that our teeth are living at their core.
+Dr. Steinman found that our teeth are alive at their core.

-The fluid that flows through our teeth is known as “dentinal fluid flow,” which is in contrast to the widespread cultural perception that teeth are like little pebbles.
+The fluid that flows through our teeth is known as “dentinal fluid flow,” which is in contrast to the widespread cultural perception that teeth are like tiny rocks.

 The layer of tissue that sits directly between the soft tooth pulp and the hard outer (enamel) surface of each of our teeth is called the dentin.